domien96/Place_preferee/README.md

 Place-preferee
 ==============
-This is one of my first software projects.
+Remind that this is one of my first software projects.

 Documentation language is mainly in Dutch.
 Project Programmeren II : place preferee